cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 * `graphics`: additional graphics functions.
 Requires the Mindustry Logic 8 instruction set.
 * `printing`: functions for outputting formatted numbers.
 Some functions require the Mindustry Logic 8 instruction set.
 * `blocks`: block-related functions (just the `findLinkedBlocks` function at this moment).
-* `units`: functions for searching and binding available units of required type.
+* `units`: functions for searching and binding available units of a required type.
 * `math`: mathematical functions.

 ## Compiled function sizes